The007Programmer/Arx_Bot/README.md

 First things first: You will need to create a bot from your discord developer portal:
 ![bot-token1](https://user-images.githubusercontent.com/83626443/118029530-1bfc3580-b319-11eb-8452-48cf12541420.gif)

-Then, you need an API Key from [PGamerX](https://api-info.pgamerx.com/register.html).
+Then, you need an API Key for PRSAW from [PGamerX](https://api-info.pgamerx.com/register.html).
 (Steps should be self explanatory.)

 Now, after these steps, this step can go 3 ways from here.